monodipta09/Document_managment/README.md

 ## License

-This project is proprietary and is under the copyright of KEROSS.
-Unauthorized use, distribution, or modification is prohibited.

-For more information, please contact [KEROSS](https://www.keross.com).
+This project is proprietary and is the property of KEROSS.
+Unauthorized access, use, or distribution is strictly prohibited.
+For more information, visit [KEROSS](https://www.keross.com).Please, visit the LICENSE file for more instruction.

 ---